 With goods and services increasingly moving online, healthcare organizations are beginning to adopt supporting technologies to help improve patient experiences and treatment outcomes.
 Telehealth and patient portal technologies are two of the solutions that are getting more use among healthcare providers – and they have opened up the door to eConsultations.

-A patient portal is the bridge between physicians and patients, and an eConsultation is the vehicle that transports individuals across. eConsultation features allows practices to generate revenue for messages and online video consults.
+A patient portal software is the bridge between physicians and patients, and an eConsultation is the vehicle that transports individuals across. eConsultation features allows practices to generate revenue for messages and online video consults.
 It is similar in function to the messaging module in a patient portal, but it can require payment, either before the visit or once the communication is complete.

 Bridge Patient Portal offers three simple forms of communication within the eConsultations module, allowing patients to schedule the following types of appointments: